 June 6, 2016 | Jason O'Connell | firstname.lastname@example.org

 Tables can be a great way to organize data on your page in an easy to read, aesthetically pleasing form.
-However, do to their very nature of defining the layout of data or information, tables are not always the best choice for sites with responsive design.
+However, due to their very nature of defining the layout of data or information, tables are not always the best choice for sites with responsive design.
 Here we have compiled some "Do's" and "Don'ts" regarding tables in the CMS.

 - Use the table icon in the TinyMCE editor to create your table.